Code Copied

 How to ensure you’re getting the right amount of salt

-Getting the right amount of salt can be tricky since so many foods contain a large amount of the stuff, even if they don’t taste like they do.
-The FDA points out some obvious offenders like pizza, tacos, salty snacks and deli meats, but preserved foods can include a large amount of sodium.
+Getting the right amount of salt can be tricky since so many foods contain a large amount of this tasty mineral, even if they don’t taste like they do.
+The FDA points out some obvious offenders like pizza, tacos, salty snacks, and deli meats, but preserved foods can include large amounts of sodium, too.
 Pastries and cereal are also surprisingly stealthy offenders.

-On the other end of the spectrum, not enough salt can have similarly debilitating effects, so don’t cut it out completely.
-Healthy options for sodium intake can include supplements, but stay away from salt tablets.
+However, not enough salt can have similarly debilitating effects, so don’t cut it out completely.
+Healthy options for sodium intake can include supplements, but avoid salt tablets.
 This sudden, large salt intake can create an imbalance.